karinlag/handbook/topic_folders/policies/immediate-response-checklist.md

 ### Committees, Task Forces, and Other Interactions
 Involvement in all committees, communities, and task forces (African Task Force, Carpentries en LatinoAmérica, etc.) will be suspended.

-- [ ] The suspended members ability to sign in to AMY to manage their own profile or other tasks will be revoked for the duration of their suspension.
+- [ ] The suspended member's ability to sign in to AMY to manage their own profile or other tasks will be revoked for the duration of their suspension.